deanwedgbury/testRepo/doc/sprint 2/PB.md

 - As a researcher/hobbyist/beginner, I want to know when the plant needs to be watered by checking the moisture of the soil.
 [2/3]
 - As a researcher, I want to be able to keep track of the humidity in the area of the Flora so I can better determine how humidity affects plant growth.
 [2/3]
 - As a researcher/hobbyist/beginner, I want to keep track of the temperature in the area of the Flora so I can determine if the area of the Flora is too hot to sustain proper plant growth.
 [2/3]

+## Web
+- As a researcher/beginner/hobbyist, I want to have a simple, intuitive, user friendly and visually appealing website so that I can look forward to checking on my plant every day.
+[3/21]